RCIC-UCI-Public/website-rcic/docs/source/software/updates.rst

 This page lists specific software and modules changes that are a result of the Operating System update.

 Please see :ref:`modules` to learn how to use software modules, including how to to see the most recent software versions and availability.

-.. important:: | If you use any modules only by name without specifying versions as:
+.. attention:: | If you use any modules only by name without specifying versions as:
                | ``module load X``  - :red:`DANGEROUS!`
                | stop and start using module name with the version as we always recommended:
                | ``module load X/1.2.3``